Professional wrestling in New Zealand: Golden Age (1950s–1970s)

 After the end of World War II, amateur and professional wrestling enjoyed widespread popularity in New Zealand popular culture.
 Part of this of was due to its radio broadcasts from live events both prior to and after the war.
 By 1956, professional wrestling had surpassed the then-national sport of rugby in popularity and was the most popular spectator sport in New Zealand with the exception of horse racing.
 The Wellington Town Hall Concert Chamber was one of the more popular postwar venues for wrestling events.
-Within a few years, New Zealand champions were traveling oversees as far as Western Canada.
+Within a few years, New Zealand champions were travelling oversees as far as Western Canada.

 Pat O'Connor, a champion amateur wrestler who had competed at the Pan American and the British Empire Games, was discovered by visiting American wrestlers Joe Pazandak and Butch Levy and taken back to Minneapolis, Minnesota, where he eventually became a major star in the National Wrestling Alliance and the American Wrestling Association.
 On 9 January 1959, O'Connor defeated Dick Hutton in St. Louis, Missouri to become the first wrestler from New Zealand to win the NWA World Heavyweight Championship.
 Over the next 20 years, many other wrestlers from New Zealand became big name stars in the United States.
 Abe Jacobs was among the first to follow O'Connor to the US and later challenged him for the NWA World title in New York.
 This was the first time two New Zealanders fought for a world heavyweight championship, and on foreign soil.

 In 1959, Miller died and was succeeded by Steve Rickard who ran the Dominion Wrestling Union for two years until starting All Star Pro-Wrestling in 1962.
 Fellow wrestler John da Silva also began a rival promotion, Central Wrestling Association, around this time but it eventually closed in the early 1970s.
 After Miller's death, regular appearances by American wrestlers declined considerably, though a few still managed to arrive each year.
 In that time, a number of local stars were developed in New Zealand including Tony Garea, Peter Maivia, Al Hobman, and The Sheepherders.
 From other parts of the world came Australian wrestlers Ron Miller and Larry O'Day of World Championship Wrestling, Robert Bruce from Scotland, Canadians Gordon Nelson and George Gordienko, and André the Giant.
 South Pacific Wrestling, another small promotion started by referee Ernie Pinches, produced Johnny Garcia and Onno Boelee during the 1970s.